armijnhemel/devicecode/README.md

 ### Creating a dump file

-If you want to get a pregenerated set of data, checkout the [devicecode-data][devicecode-data] repository.
+It is highly recommended to use the pregenerated set of data available in the [devicecode-data][devicecode-data] repository.

 See [creating a dump file](doc/creating_a_dump_file.md).